Ultis/rawr/Rawr.TankDK/Readme.TankDK.txt

 Currently targeting:
 * Wow version 3.3.0

+2.3.7:
+* Defect 15829: Armor miscalculated - based on the comments, moving the frost presence application to the end of my accumulate work.
+* Defect 14569: Adjusting Survival by providing a more focused means of inputing the kinds of damage seen.
+This is related to the BossHandler work.
+* Defect 15844: Provide a user-checkbox to enable/disable Parry Haste.
+* No Defect: Updating some of the tool tips to help with clarification.
+RSVs still go hay-wire when using certain blood talents.

 2.3.6:
 * No Defect: Factor in the DAMAGE procs, not just the healing procs of items.
 This probably needs to be refactored.
 Also the specials proc rate for OnMeleeHit was wrong.
 * Defect 15682: Add in a Hit Rating option to the Optimizer list.